-Research by Kapost found that content marketing gets three times the leads per dollar spent compared to paid search.
+And the most recent indusrty research finds that content marketing gets three times the leads per dollar spent compared to paid search.

 The ROI of content marketing and PPC has too many variables to suggest an “average” for each method, even on a per industry basis.
 But whatever industry you’re in, while PPC may seem to offer a more attractive ROI initially, content marketing almost always offers a better ROI in the long-term.

 Content marketing not only attracts more leads for your money, but it generates better quality leads too.

 Lead quality is critical for optimizing ROI and increasing revenue.
 There’s no point in paying for leads (via any method) if they’re not converting.